Stylok5/Project-1-Tetris/README.md

 ### Day 10 and 11 :

-Now the basic functionalities left were to add the logic for removing a line when its filled with tetrominoes and a game over function when a tetromino reaches the top.
+Now the basic functionalities left were to add the logic for removing a line when it's filled with tetrominoes and a game over function when a tetromino reaches the top.

 ![Alt text](https://i.imgur.com/DMtXjDh.png "Optional title")